markspan/markspan.github.io/_posts/2021-01-05-evtplugins.md

 Normally, "0" means no code, no event, and the values between 1 and 255 can be used to code your stimuli.

 ---
-*In the "Pulse Output Lines" mode, OpenSesame will **not** pause until the code is reset.
-Be careful not to send codes when the EVT is still "pulsing", as the identification of the stimuli will be affected.
-We also had reports of the EVTs "getting confused" and pulsing codes that were not defined after possibly overlapping pulses.
-We therefore advice pulsing for approximately 4 times the time between two samples on the amplifier.
+*In the "Pulse Output Lines" mode, OpenSesame will **not** pause until the code is reset (non-blocking!).
+Be careful not to send codes when the EVT is still "pulsing", as the code that will be recorded can be affected.
+We  have had reports of the EVTs "getting confused" and sent erroneous codes after possibly overlapping pulses.
+We therefore advice pulsing with short latencies, for about 4 times the time between two samples on the amplifier.
 No code will the be "missed" and the chance of overlapping pulses is nil.*

 ---